Download Our Latest Case Study

 The process begins with defining the websites to be crawled.
 A list of websites where the data you need is present has to be made and checked for the feasibility of crawl.
 The feasibility check is done to make sure there aren’t any obstacles to crawling like blocking bots via robots.txt or a TOS page that states disagreement to scraping.
 If everything looks good, the source websites are analysed to find the tags that hold the required data points and crawlers are programmed to visit the sites and fetch them automatically in a given interval of time.
 This interval is the crawling frequency and can be defined depending upon the requirement.
 For ticket and event sites, the optimum crawling frequency is daily.
 Once the crawlers start working, the data gets added to a dump file which then has to be processed for removing the noise and structuring the data.
 After this, clean data can be obtained.

-The only downside to crawling ticket sites is the complexity of the crawler setup.
+The only downside to crawling ticket sites or events directories is the complexity of the crawler setup.
 With fast changing prices and a lot of dynamic content on the pages, ticket sites are not easy to crawl.
 Hence, it is better to depend on an experienced web scraping service provider instead of attempting to deal with the complicated web crawling process yourself.